dfarrell07/puppet-opendaylight/README.markdown

 ## Limitations

-- Tested on Fedora 22, 23, CentOS 7 and Ubuntu 16.04.
+- Tested on CentOS 7 and Ubuntu 16.04.
-- CentOS 7 is currently the most stable OS option.
+- Fedora is allowed but not well-tested, no Beaker coverage.

 ## Development